Helen Hess, Clinical Hypnotherapist, Certified Instructor

 - Certified Clinical Hypnotherapist (CHT) from the Hypnotherapy Academy of America

 - Consulting Hypnotist (CH) through the National Guild of Hypnotists

 - Certified Instructor (CI) through the National Guild of Hypnotists

-- Advanced Pain Practtioner in Hypnoanesthesia, by The American School of Clinical Hypnosis
+- Advanced Pain Practitioner in Hypnoanesthesia, by the American School of Clinical Hypnosis

 - Bach Flower Registered Practitioner (BFRP)